 Impulse

 Impulse: A Showcase at Manchester College" delves into the narrative of migrants selling flowers in Turin, Italy.
 This project extends the thematic elements of the original 'Impetus' installation, using the symbolic representation of flowers to explore human migration.
 It isn't just a study of physical relocation but delves into the emotional odyssey accompanying such journeys.
 Mirroring the way flowers instinctively turn towards sunlight, this piece reflects our innate search for a better life, often driven by an idealized vision.
 This showcase at Manchester College is a continuation of exploring these profound human experiences through art.
+I worked with Musician Joel Moffet to create a emotive soundtrack to reflect this theme.

-Impetus ‘the impression of movement transmitted by the mover to the movable thing’
+‘the impression of movement transmitted by the mover to the movable thing’

 Captivated by a UN study documenting surprising experiences of flower selling migrants in Turin, Italy, this installation uses flowers as a parallel to the movement of people.
 It is not just about the physical movement but the mental journey that humans experience; much like flowers bowing their heads towards the sun, everyone experiences some sort of journey in their life, perhaps with an idealised destination, as though they are stepping toward the light.
-Impetus uses a webcam and the program poseNet - a pre-trained body position detector created using machine learning.
-This opens up the possibility of collaborating with a live audience to create an interactive installation.
-It is through the physical and immersive space that the focus on the human condition can be fully discovered.
-The soundtrack of the piece is composed of audible memories from a Migrant whom Isaac worked closely with to capture his year-long journey to the UK from Kurdistan, age 13.
-This installation looks upon the forces that influence the movement of people and asks the audience to consider impetus; are they the mover or the moveable thing?

 "Emerging visual artist, Isaac Grubb, also displayed his interactive digital art installation, ‘Impetus.’
 Exploring the intricacies of the human experience, the installation uses flowers to mirror the movement of people and asks the viewer to consider both the physical and mental journeys of human beings.
 'I would like people to come away from the installation with a sense of their own agency,' Isaac told us.
 'And perhaps for them to consider the agency of other people and how that may differ from their own.' "